aemabe/HW2/README.md

-# HW2
+# Homework for Moral Machine Learning
-a repo meant to host homework 2 of Moral Machine Learning
+a repo meant to host homework assignments for Moral Machine Learning